Family Caregivers BC

 Estimated Listening Time: 27 minutes

-Visit Episode One Page
+Visit Episode 1 Page

-Episode Two: Courageous Conversations in Caregiving
+Episode 2: Courageous Conversations in Caregiving

 Caregiving brings all sorts of challenges that call forth growth, and communication can be one of them.
 In today’s episode, we hear about why good communication with family members and healthcare providers is so important, and often difficult for caregivers.
 In your role as caregiver, you have to speak up for the needs of the care receiver as well as your own.
 You need to think about the future and what is in everyone’s best interests.
 This can be especially tough within families.